If you’ll be spending Christmas in Washington, DC, be sure to check out one (or several!) of these fantastic holiday activities. (Updated for 2019)

 - Dates: December 6, 2019 – January 5, 2020

 - Hours: 5-10 PM nightly

 Candlelight tour of Mount Vernon

 Mount Vernon makes for a great day trip from DC, but particularly so during the Christmas season.
 During the holiday season, Mount Vernon hosts special candlelight tours that highlight how Christmas was celebrated in the days of George Washington.
 Imagine walking into the home of America’s first President and listening to Martha Washington tell stories of Christmas past!
+You can also say hi to Aldaddin the Camel, a tribute to the camel that Washington hired to entertain guests for Christmas in 1787.
 This is a Christmas in Washington, DC tradition that you definitely don’t want to miss!